 On the opposite page, there is a hand-written letter by General John Pershing that read, "To the American Soldier.
 Aroused against a nation waging war in violation of all Christian principles, our people are fighting in the cause of Liberty.
 Hardship will be your lot, but trust in God will give you comfort; temptation will befall you, but the teachings of our Savior will give you strength.
 Let your valor as a soldier and your conduct as a man be an inspiration to your comrades and an honor to your country."
-The letter is signed, Pershing Comdg."
+The letter is signed, "Pershing Comdg.
 Aug.
-10, 1917.
+10'17."

-After her reading, there was a special Time of Remembrance allowing members and guests to name and honor an ancestor who served in the war.
-Our Regent began by calling out the names of her grandfather and great uncle.
-She was following by about 20 people who called out other names to honor their service.
-Some added humorous anecdotes such as chapter member Lucia Lister, who still has her ancestor's wool swimming skivvies.
+After everyone attending had wiped their tears after Cindy's reading, there was a special time of remembrance allowing members and guests to name and honor an ancestor who served in the war.
+Our regent began by calling out the names of her grandfather and great uncle.
+She was followed by about twenty people who called out other names to honor their service.
+Some added humorous anecdotes such as chapter member, Lucia Lister's who still has her ancestor's wool swimming skivvies.